|

 Cooper became a world traveler,

-adventurer and documentary filmmaker on
+adventurer, and documentary filmmaker on

 wild animals and primitive tribes in

-his documentaries were released and made
+their native habitats.
+And when these documentaries were released and made

 good money for Paramount Pictures, more